Hot Topics Home and Family

 Prioritize home heating safety this fall and winter

-“New Yorkers are encouraged to plan ahead and prepare to ensure a safe and warm home this winter season,” DEC Commissioner Basil Seggos said.
+“New Yorkers are encouraged to plan ahead and prepare to ensure a safe and warm home this winter season,” former DEC Commissioner Basil Seggos said.
 “Property owners using oil for heat should inspect fuel storage tanks for leaks and spills before receiving shipments for the heating season and be extra cautious if connecting to a home-use well.
 Annual inspections and simple precautions can help prevent leaks and spills and protect people, property, and the environment.”

 Natural Gas Safety